 Proton pump inhibitor drugs (PPIs) effectively halt gastric acid production in the stomach.
-For this reason, they’re used primarily to treat heartburn symptoms caused by gastroesophageal reflux disease (GERD).
-They also treat conditions caused by over-production of gastric acid, such as ulcers, Zollinger-Ellison Syndrome, and erosive esophagitis.
+For this reason, doctors primarily recommend them to treat heartburn or gastroesophageal reflux disease (GERD) symptoms.
+They also treat conditions associated with acid over-production, such as ulcers, Zollinger-Ellison Syndrome, and erosive esophagitis.
 Most patients can generally tolerate short-term PPI therapy courses lasting 4-12 weeks.
-However, using PPI drugs for occasional acid reflux is now quite prevalent.
-This over-use led to a rise in reported serious side effects, some of which may ultimately be fatal.
+However, many people now take various PPI drugs for occasional acid reflux or heartburn.
+This over-use led to a rise in serious side effects, including some life-threatening complications like stomach cancer.
+Learn more about these potential dangers in our PPI overview below.

 PPI Overview: Nexium vs. Prilosec

 Two of the most popular (and profitable) PPI medications include Prilosec® (omeprazole) and Nexium® (esomeprazole).
-Both drugs were initially manufactured, marketed and patented by pharmaceutical company AstraZeneca.
+AstraZeneca originally manufactured, marketed and patented both drugs.
 Prilosec came first, winning the Food and Drug Administration’s approval in 1989.
 Just before Prilosec’s patent expired in 2001, AstraZeneca began aggressively marketing its newest PPI, Nexium.
 Advertising stated Nexium was superior for treating acid reflux symptoms, dubbing it “the little purple pill.”
 As widespread PPI use increased, patients using these powerful antacids for more than a year reported severe side effects.
 Since many people reported debilitating health conditions after prolonged PPI use, advocacy groups petitioned the FDA to add a “black box warning” to drugs like Nexium and Prilosec in 2011.
 This way, they reasoned, the public would be better informed about any PPI medication’s potential risks.

 PPI Overview: Adverse Reactions Linked to Long-term Use